Privacy and Data Protection Statement

 Instead the data will be collated into an email and sent to us over the Simple Mail Transfer Protocol (SMTP).
 Our SMTP servers are protected by TLS (sometimes known as SSL) meaning that the email content is encrypted using SHA-2, 256-bit cryptography before being sent across the internet.
 The email content is then decrypted by our local computers and devices.

-If the form includes a payment, some information will be passed onto our third party data processors, Stripe or GoCardless (see section 4 below).
+If the form includes a payment, some information will be passed onto out third party data processors, Stripe (see section 4.0 below).
 In these cases we will also store your computers IP address to help protect against fraud.

 We delete any information when it is no longer needed.